 Outpatient family and caregiver presence policy

 Two caregivers, aged 16 or older, per client are permitted at each visit.
-Additionally, caregivers accompanying a client may bring their infant under 12 months.
+Additionally, caregivers may bring an infant under 30 months.

 If your family requires additional support when visiting the hospital, an accommodation/exception requests can be made by contacting email@example.com or calling 416-425-6220 ext.
 3115 at least 48 hours before your appointment.